-Option Name: pcboardconnection.file.path Default value: (empty)
+Option Name: pcboardconnection.file.path

 3.10.4 Code Coverage Analyzer

 The MicroEJ Simulator features an option to output .cc (Code Coverage) files that represent the use rate of functions of an application.
 It traces how the opcodes are really executed.